Stem cell transplant for myeloma

 Learn more about:

+Although a stem cell transplant can help some people, it is not suitable for everyone.
+The high-dose chemotherapy that is given before the transplant can have a lot of side effects.
 To work out whether a stem cell transplant is suitable for you, your haematologist will consider your general health, age, the type of myeloma you have, how fast it is growing and how it responds to treatment.
-The haematologist will discuss the risks and benefits of a stem cell transplant with you.
+The risks and benefits will be discussed with you.

 Stem cell transplants are available only at some hospitals, so you may need to be referred to another hospital.
-The entire procedure, including recovery, can take months and even up to a year.
+The entire procedure, including recovery, can take months or up to a year.

 View the Cancer Council NSW editorial policy.